joakimunge/denoliver/README.md

 ### Install Denoliver as an executable

-Install as a Deno executable
+Install as a Deno executable.

+> NOTE: Deno is a secure runtime by default.
+You need to include the `--allow-net` and `--allow-read` flags to make sure Denoliver can serve your directory.

 ```
 $ deno install --allow-net --allow-read mod.ts